yokoe/yagisan/README.md

 $ yagisan
 ```

-Run `yagisan` on root directory of your golang project.
+Run `yagisan` in root directory of your golang project.